ucrcsedept/course-support/learning_modules/vscode/installation-and-setup/README.md

     <img src="images/cppextension.png" alt="C++ Extension">
 </p>

-> Note: If you are having trouble logging in, [go to this link](https://sites.google.com/a/ucr.edu/cse-instructional-support/home/accounts#h.r2x4rti8gpg9) to reset your CS password.
+> Note: If you are having trouble logging in, <a target="_blank" rel="noopener noreferrer" href="https://sites.google.com/a/ucr.edu/cse-instructional-support/home/accounts#h.r2x4rti8gpg9">go to this link</a> to reset your CS password.

 Now, you have a fully configured workspace on VSCode while connected to school servers!